 Sleeping away from home

-Don’t expect your little one to sleep exactly the same as they do at home (great if they do) but it can be hard for all of us to sleep in unfamiliar environments so expect to provide them with a little more support.
+Don’t expect your little one to sleep exactly the same as they do at home (great if they do) but it can be hard for all of us to sleep in unfamiliar environments so expect to provide them with more support.
 Take sleep comforts with you, such as a comforter/teddy; familiar bedtime story, white noise machine/app; familiar smelling bedding as these can all help your little one feel more safe and secure at bedtime.

 Staying Out Late